-An admitted insurance company has been approved by a state’s insurance department, whereas a non-admitted insurance company is not backed by the state.
+An admitted insurance company has met regulations set by a state’s department of insurance (DOI), whereas a non-admitted insurance company has not met those requirements.

 An admitted insurance company is backed by the state, which means: